-In addition to the Gabbs Project, the Company holds interests in the Silver Reef Project, the BAM Property, the Todd Creek Project, the Stockade Property and the Lost Cabin Property.
-P2 Gold does not consider any of the Silver Reef Project, the BAM Property, the Todd Creek Property, the Stockade Property or the Lost Cabin to be material properties.
-Refer to the section below for a brief description of each of the Silver Reef Project, the BAM Property, the Todd Creek Property, the Stockade Property and the Lost Cabin Property.
+In addition to the Gabbs Project, the Company holds interests in the Silver Reef Project, the BAM Project and the Lost Cabin Property.
+P2 Gold does not consider any of the Silver Reef Project, the BAM Project or the Lost Cabin to be material properties.
+Refer to the section below for a brief description of each of the Silver Reef Project, the BAM Project and the Lost Cabin Property.